 Plantation is a larger medium-sized city located in the state of Florida.
 With a population of 92,560 people and 18 constituent neighborhoods, Plantation is the 28th largest community in Florida.

-Plantation is a very ethnically-diverse city.
+Plantation is an extremely ethnically-diverse city.
 The people who call Plantation home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plantation residents report their race to be White, followed by Black or African-American.
 Plantation also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.00% of the city’s residents.
-Important ancestries of people in Plantation include Irish, Italian, Jamaican, and English.
+People of Hispanic or Latino origin account for 22.64% of the city’s residents.
+Important ancestries of people in Plantation include Irish, Italian, Jamaican, and Haitian.

 The most common language spoken in Plantation is English.
 Other important languages spoken here include Spanish and French Creole.